HLT33021

 Course Duration

-This qualification includes a minimum of 120 hours of on-the-job clinical placement, completed in a suitable workplace environment.
+This qualification includes a minimum of 120 hours of on the job clinical placement, completed in a suitable workplace environment.

 Course Delivery